SamuelTM/firebird2postgres/README.md

 ### Validation

-`validate_postgres_ddl.py` runs all converted DDL against PostgreSQL in a dry run (rollback at the end).
+`validate_postgres_ddl.py` is an optional script that runs all converted DDL against PostgreSQL in a dry run (rollback at the end).
 It shows a report for each object type (domains, procedures, views, triggers).

 ## Requirements